Tired of Slow AWS EFS Performance? Need Predictable NFS and CIFS with Active Directory?

 Performance results can also vary based upon many other factors and each application’s unique behavior.
 Therefore, we recommend customers run benchmarks and test their applications at scale with simulated user loads before finalizing the components that will be placed into production as part of their cloud stack.
 This is often best accomplished during a proof-of-concept stage before applications go into production.
 Unfortunately, customers often discover too late in the process that they have performance issues and are in urgent need of a solution.

 Since 2013, SoftNAS has provided thousands of customers with high-performance, dedicated Cloud NAS solutions.
 We originally pioneered the “cloud NAS” category as the #1 Best-selling NAS in the Cloud.
-By coupling industry standards like ZFS on Linux with our patented cross-zone high-availability and high-performance EBS and S3-backed storage technologies, SoftNAS has consistently provided customers with the most flexibility, choice, and value business-critical NFS and CIFS with Active Directory for AWS®.
+By coupling industry standards like ZFS on Linux with our patented cross-zone high-availability and high-performance AWS EBS and S3-backed storage technologies, SoftNAS has consistently provided customers with the most flexibility, choice, and value business-critical NFS and CIFS with Active Directory for AWS®.

 What do customers say about AWS EFS Slow Performance?